US Forces in Yemen

 Geolocation notes

-Reports of the incident mention that several hideouts of Al Qaeda were struck in the town of Ja’ar (جعار), including compounds, a house and a school.
-Reports also mention the area of Al Husn (الحصن), which points to a village north of the town of Ja’ar (جعار), to be found here: 13.2930322, 45.2953717.
-Due to limited information and satellite imagery available to Airwars, we were unable to verify the specific locations of the strikes.
-The coordinates for the town of Ja’ar (جعار) are: 13.223161, 45.305486.
+Reports of the incident mention that the airstrike targeted a house in the town of Ja’ar (جعار), in the Abyan (أبين) governorate.
+Due to limited information and satellite imagery available to Airwars, we were unable to verify the location further.
+The generic coordinates for the town of Ja’ar (جعار) are: 13.223161, 45.305486.

 US Forces Assessment: